jaishankar2001/fullstack-farm-produce-ecommerce-webapp/README.md

 npm build
 ```

-- Once build folder is created we will move build the folder the Vm : /var/www/html, following is the command that we have used in our CI-CD pipeline to copy our build folder
+- Once build folder is created, we will move the build folder to the Vm : /var/www/html, following is the command that we have used in our CI-CD pipeline to copy our build folder

 ```bash
 scp -r -o StrictHostKeyChecking=no -i $ID_RSA frontend/build/* ${SERVER_USER}@${SERVER_IP}:/var/www/html/